Paul Moyer Limbert

+Early life and education

-Born in Pennsylvania, Limbert earned a bachelor's degree at Franklin and Marshall College in 1918 and divinity degree at the Lancaster Theological Seminary in 1922.
-An educator of the first order, Limbert lectured and taught at many American universities, eventually becoming president of Springfield College.
-He served there from 1946 to 1952.
+Limbert was born in Grove City, Pennsylvania, the son of George Elias Limbert and Flora Moyer Limbert.
+He earned a bachelor's degree at Franklin and Marshall College in 1918 and divinity degree at the Lancaster Theological Seminary in 1922.
+He earned a master's degree from Union Theological Seminary, and a Ph.D. from Teachers College, Columbia University in 1929.

-Limbert was then selected to serve the highest post in all of the YMCA movement.
+Career

+Limbert lectured and taught at many American universities.
+He was an assistant professor of religion at Franklin and Marshall College from 1923 to 1931.
+He was president of Springfield College from 1946 to 1952.
 In 1952, he was named Secretary General of the World Alliance of YMCAs in Geneva, Switzerland.
-During his tenure, the YMCA celebrated its centennial in 1955, and Limbert visited many YMCAs in over 60 nations, including Britain, France, and in Africa.
+During his tenure, the YMCA celebrated its centennial in 1955, and Limbert visited many YMCAs in over sixty nations.
+"It was an eye-opener to get into all these different countries and see the YMCAs in different settings," he later recalled.

 After his term ended, Limbert traveled, lectured and wrote articles dealing with YMCA history.
+He was president of the Association of Retired YMCA Directors for nine years.
+In 1983, he received the Cook Memorial Award, from the Western North Carolina chapter of the United Nations Association.
 In 1985, at age 88, he was named as the first inductee into the YMCA Hall of Fame.
-Limbert was also named as the association's most notable living leader, a "position" he held until his death at the age of 101 in 1998.
+In 1994, he attended the 150th anniversary of the YMCA in London, at Westminster Abbey.